 Recalculating CRE ages of moraine boulders in the southern Black Forest led, in most cases, to minor changes in CRE ages (<1%).
-As these shifts would not influence the interpretation proposed by Hofmann et al. (2022), SRTM data seem to be sufficient to compute shielding factors for sampling sites in flat or low mountainous areas.
-Interestingly, this recommendation also applies to settings with a more rugged relief.
-If boulders on landforms of a known age are targeted for establishing production rate reference sites, the use of elevation data with a comparably low spatial resolution could introduce additional errors.
+As these shifts in CRE ages would not have an effect on the interpretation proposed by Hofmann et al. (2022), SRTM data seem to be sufficient to compute shielding factors for sampling sites in flat or low mountainous areas.
+If boulders on landforms of a known age are targeted for establishing production rate reference sites, the use of elevation data with a

+- 495 comparably low spatial resolution could introduce additional errors.
 The use of SRTM data-based shielding factors instead of field data-based shielding factors resulted in a more pronounced change in CRE ages of boulders in the Écrins massif.
-The average CRE age difference amounted to 1.6%.
-As can be seen in Table B2, the CRE age difference was highest for the boulders with the youngest CRE ages and amounted up to 4.1%.
-The comparably large shift of CRE ages is probably due to the relatively weak correlation between the GIS-based and field data-based shielding factors (R = 0.74).
+The average CRE age difference amounted to 1.6% with respect to the ages calculated with the field-data based shielding factors.
+As can be seen in Table 3, the CRE age difference was highest for the boulders with the youngest CRE ages and amounted up to 4.1%.
+The comparably large shift of CRE ages is probably due to the relatively weak correlation between the GIS-based - and field data-based shielding factors ($R^2 = 0.74$).
 It remains unclear whether this relatively low fit is due to a low quality of field data or imprecise GIS-based shielding factors.
 As most of the recalculated CRE ages of boulders on moraines of Steingletscher remained unchanged when GIS-based topographic shielding factors were chosen for CRE age calculations, the choice of the shielding factors does not seem to have a substantial influence on CRE ages if recently exposed surfaces in high Alpine settings are targeted for CRE dating.